auntyellow/math/monge.md

 Radical center and Monge's theorem can be easily proved by Euclidean geometry.
 However, here we use coordinate approach to cover these cases:

 - The intersections of two circles may be imaginary points, but there exists a straight line passing through them.
-- The tangent lines to two circles may be imaginary lines, but there intersection point is real.
+- The tangent lines to two circles may be imaginary lines, but their intersection point is real.

 ### Radical line